 All concessionary card holders – over 60’s, disabled – are to be issued with a new ‘mygov’ smart card.
 The cards currently held will no longer work after the end of the year.
 We have been advised by the card issuer that replacement cards will only be issued to verified addresses and we are currently working with them to carry out a data match/cleanse exercise.
 This is to ensure replacement cards are issued to accurate and up-to-date addresses.

-West Dunbartonshire Council (the Data Controller) will be extracting citizen contact details (name, address, post code, date of birth) from the following systems - Council Tax, SEEMIS, Customer Relationship Management System and Care First (Blue Badge information), for the purpose of data cleansing and matching.
+West Dunbartonshire Council (the Data Controller) will be extracting citizen contact details (name, address, post code, date of birth) from the following systems - Council Tax, SEEMIS, Citizen Relationship Management System and Care First (Blue Badge information), for the purpose of data cleansing and matching.
 It is in the legitimate interests of the Council and its citizens to ensure replacement cards are issued to correct addresses and the information extracted will be used for this sole purpose only.